How Much Does a Deep Plane Facelift Cost in Athens?

 About Deep Plane Facelift in Athens

-Athens in Greece is an option for deep plane facelift surgery, with costs ranging from $6,000 to $15,000 (average $10,000).
-The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 3 surgeons in Athens with credentials, before/after photos, and patient reviews.
+Athens in Greece is an option for deep plane facelift surgery, with costs ranging from $8,000 to $15,000 (average $11,000).
+The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 3 surgeons in Athens with credentials and before/after photos.

 Athens, Greece, is emerging as a compelling destination for deep plane facelift surgery, offering a blend of world-class medical expertise and cultural allure.
 The Greek healthcare system, overseen by the Ministry of Health, ensures regulatory standards for private clinics, with many facilities holding international certifications and adhering to European medical guidelines.
 Facial plastic surgery practices are often concentrated in upscale districts like Kolonaki, known for its sophisticated medical and aesthetic services, or the northern suburb of Kifissia, offering a quieter, more exclusive environment.
 Greek surgeons specializing in deep plane facelifts frequently boast robust academic backgrounds, often affiliated with prestigious institutions like the University of Athens Medical School, and many hold coveted European Board of Plastic Reconstructive and Aesthetic Surgery (EBOPRAS) certifications, signifying extensive training and adherence to rigorous European standards.
 This commitment to advanced qualifications distinguishes the Athens market, drawing patients seeking specialized care.